 You have been chatting for an hour, the thread is 80 turns deep, and ChatGPT suddenly starts contradicting itself or asking “what file?” about a PDF you uploaded ten minutes ago.
 The replies are coherent but they reference the wrong details, or skip over instructions you gave at the top of the chat.
 The model has not gone stupid.
-The conversation has simply outgrown the context window, and ChatGPT is silently dropping the oldest turns to keep the request fitting under the token cap.
-The fix is either to compact the thread, prune attachments, or start fresh with a curated summary.
+The conversation has simply outgrown the context window for your tier, and ChatGPT silently drops the oldest turns to keep the request fitting under the token cap.
+There is no banner and no error.
+Degraded answers are the only signal.

 Common causes